nystudio107/craft-twig-base-templates/README.md

 To install the Craft Twig Base Templates, follow these steps:

+1. Follow the instructions for installing the [Twig Bundle Installer](https://github.com/nystudio107/twig-bundle-installer?tab=readme-ov-file#adding-twig-bundles-to-your-project) Composer plugin

-1. Open your terminal and go to your Craft project:
+2. Open your terminal and go to your Craft project:

         cd /path/to/project

-2. Then tell Composer to load the plugin:
+3. Then tell Composer to require the Twig Bundle:

         composer require nystudio107/craft-twig-base-templates

-The templates will then be installed into the git ignored `vendor/` directory inside of your `templates/` directory.
+The templates will then be installed into the git-ignored `vendor/` directory inside of your `templates/` directory.

 ## Usage